-Specific Conditions Expected EU contribution per EU-Rail estimates that an EU contribution of EUR 46.3 million would allow these outcomes to be addressed appropriately.
-Nonetheless, this does not preclude project submission and selection of a proposal requesting different amounts.
+Specific Conditions Expected EU contribution per project EU-Rail estimates that an EU contribution of EUR 46.3 million would allow these outcomes to be addressed appropriately.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 46.3 million.
-Applicant Private 69 Members of the EU-Rail part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
-The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 70 times the funding request, in aggregate, of these applicant Private Members.
+Applicant Private 66 Members of the EU-Rail JU part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
+The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 67 times the funding request, in aggregate, of these applicant Private Members.
 Any discrepancy shall be well and duly justified.
-In this respect, the grant agreements will set, in principle, annual deliverable on in-kind contributions for the projects selected under this topic, as well as mandatory reporting requirements, for those applicants who are Private Members of EU-Rail.
+In this respect, the grant agreements will set, in principle, annual deliverable on in-kind contributions for the projects selected under this topic, as well as mandatory reporting requirements, for those applicants who are Private Members of the EU-Rail JU.
 Indicative project duration 48 months.
 Type of Action Innovation Action Technology Readiness Level Activities are expected to achieve a minimum between TRL 5 and TRL 8, depending on the enabler addressed, or higher by the end of the project - see General Annex B for a guide to the TRL definitions and criteria to be used.
 Admissibility conditions Regarding admissibility conditions and related requirements, part A of the Horizon Europe Work Programme 2021-2022 General Annexes applies with the following exception: the limit for a full Innovation Action application is set to 120 pages.
-Special skills Applicants shall ensure that their proposals and consortium reflect the aggregated and/or expertise to perform the activities and achieve the objectives set by the capabilities Destination: expected from the Applicant(s) Expertise from rail infrastructure managers and railway undertakings, which should allow defining main challenges, use cases and functional needs, specifying, prioritizing and clustering demonstrators to ensure that researched innovative processes, operational and technological solutions are covered, hosting the demonstrations and providing test trains/facilities, providing data structures and content as well as processes, e.g. certification which can be subject for digitalisation.
-Expertise from rail suppliers (system integrators, manufacturers and/or technology providers), which should allow, jointly, proposing operational and technological innovative solutions to identified use cases and functional needs, identifying the technical requirements and interface specifications, aligned with the System Pillar architecture, designing, developing, prototyping and delivering innovative operational & technological solutions and systems to be integrated within the demonstrations, depending on the specific target TRL level.
-Expertise from research institutes and academia, which should allow planning, developing, studying, testing and evaluating solutions, systems and demonstrators together with the previous categories of expertise, supporting any possible scientific or methodological issues that may arise during the performance of the action contributing to other aspects of the innovation cycle, as well as to the procedural aspects for validation, certification, etc. Complementary expertise from other sectors and parties, with particular attention to SMEs and Start-ups, which may contribute to enhance the Contribution to the monitoring and implementation, standardisation actions' outcome.
-The action resulting from this topic is identified as a "flagship project" expected to perform, by the completion of the research and innovation lifecycle, "large scale demonstrations", in the meaning of Council Regulation (EU) 2021/2085.
-Hence, the action is a key contributor to the achievement of the objectives identified in the Master Plan 71 as further detailed in the Multi-Annual Work Programme 72 . of the EU-Rail Programme In this respect, applicants are expected to deliver relevant information (data, results, etc.) as mutually agreed, to the JU and the Linked Project[s] to contribute to the advancement of the Innovation and System Pillars 73 activities, as well as in view of the development and implementation of EU policy and legislation (including Technical Specifications for Interoperability and Common Safety Methods) and the development of European standards.
-As specified in section 2.3.8.1 of the WP 2022, and to facilitate contributions to European or international standards, the EU-Rail grant agreements will include an additional information obligation related to standards.
-Beneficiaries must inform EU-Rail (up to four years after the end of the action) if the results can be reasonably expected to contribute to European or international standards.
-As part of its internal control and management framework, the JU will perform series of reviews and maturity checkpoints to assess the overall progress against

-70 In order to support a leverage factor of no less than the ratio between the contribution from members other than the Union and the Union financial contribution, as on the basis of Articles 88 and 89 of Council Regulation (EU) 2021/2085.
+In order to support a leverage factor of no less than the ratio between the contribution from members other than the Union and the Union financial contribution, as on the basis of Articles 88 and 89 of Council Regulation (EU) 2021/2085.